paulscherrerinstitute/bsread_cpp/Readme.md

 # Overview
 __bsread__ provides synchronized, fast, IOC based readout functionality for the SwissFEL data acquisition system.
-It reads configured channels on a timing system trigger and streams out the data via ZMQ.
+It reads configured channels from IOC at timing system provided trigger and streams out the data via ZMQ.

 The ZMQ data stream is served in a ZMQ PUSH/PULL delivery scheme.
 The default port is 9999.
 The stream consists of messages consisting of several sub-messages.

-The specification can be be found [here](https://docs.google.com/document/d/1BynCjz5Ax-onDW0y8PVQnYmSssb6fAyHkdDl1zh21yY/edit#)
+The specification can be be found [here](https://git.psi.ch/sf_daq/bsread_specification)

 # Usage